 While moderate and serious bodily injury are defined under law, the interpretation of these definition may be less than clear.
 And a prosecutor’s interpretation of the statutes may determine whether a battery is charged as a Class B Misdemeanor or as high as a Level 5 Felony.
 Also, an individual may be justified in using deadly force against another individual if that individual reasonably believes it is required to stop the other individual from inflicting serious bodily injury upon him.
 Finally, bodily injury and its various levels are constantly evolving and being added to more and different criminal offenses.
 As such, it is imperative that individuals know their rights and remember the Supreme Court’s warning, “a defendant commits a battery at his peril.”
 For more information specifically about battery charges, check out our website at http://www.kefferbarnhart.com/Criminal-Defense/Battery-Offenses.aspx/

 Looking for an attorney who can see the difference?
 Contact us today if you have questions or believe your constitutional or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.